davidpots/playsongnotes/_songs/[Bob Dylan] Knockin on Heavens Door.md

 ## Chord progression

-Repeat this for the entire song:
+Repeat this for the entire song.
+Intro, verse, and chorus -- they all use this basic progression.
+Remember, 4 counts per measure.

     G . . .
 D . . .
 Am . . .
 Am . . .
     G . . .
 D . . .
 C  . . .
 C  . . .

-Intro, verse, and chorus -- they all use this basic progression.

 ## Strumming pattern